ZJZAC/awesome-deep-model-IP-protection/README.md

 6. [Protecting the intellectual property of deep neural networks with watermarking: The frequency domain approach](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9343235): explain the failure to forgery attack of zhang-noise method. | [BibTex](): li2021protecting | Li et al, *19th International Conference on Trust, Security and Privacy in Computing and Communications (TrustCom)* 2021

-7. [Defending against Model Stealing via Verifying Embedded External Features](https://openreview.net/pdf?id=g6zfnWUg8A1): We embed the external features by poisoning a few training samples via style transfer; train a meta-classifier, based on the gradient of predictions; white-box | [BibTex](): zhu2021defending | Zhu et al, *ICML 2021 workshop on A Blessing in Disguise: The Prospects and Perils of Adversarial Machine Learning* [Yiming]
+7. [Defending against Model Stealing via Verifying Embedded External Features](https://openreview.net/pdf?id=g6zfnWUg8A1): We embed the external features by poisoning a few training samples via style transfer; train a meta-classifier, based on the gradient of predictions; white-box; against some model steal attack | [BibTex](): zhu2021defending | Zhu et al, *ICML 2021 workshop on A Blessing in Disguise: The Prospects and Perils of Adversarial Machine Learning* [Yiming]

 ### Adversarial Examples